-Brighton Festival This is the grand daddy of Brighton festivals.
+Brighton Festival This is the granddaddy of Brighton festivals.
 Every May since 1967 a guest curator has curated a program of events to broaden the narrowest mind.
 Four weeks of theatre, dance, exhibitions, comedy, music, happenings and other events.
-Recent hilights have included the immersive take on “The cherry Orchard” in the old abandoned CO-OP on London road, the thing with the birds up on the downs and a piano receital by Chilly Gonzales.
+Recent highlights have included the immersive take on “The Cherry Orchard” in the old abandoned CO-OP on London Road, the thing with the birds up on the downs and a piano recital by Chilly Gonzales.

 Brighton Digital Festival As you would expect from a town like Brighton, the tech bods have their own festival as well.

-Brighton Horror Festival This has been running every halloween for a few years now.
-It is a very low budget performance festival themed around the idea of horror.
-Mainly located in the Sweet Venues around town, its shows usually encompass everything from theatre, spoken word, puppets to podcasts recordings.
-It is not going to give you nightmares but it will get you in the halloween spirit.
+Brighton Horror Festival This has been running every Halloween for a few years now.
+It is a very low-budget performance festival themed around the idea of horror.
+Mainly located in the Sweet Venues around town, its shows usually encompass everything from theatre, spoken word, and puppets to podcasts recordings.
+It is not going to give you nightmares but it will get you in the Halloween spirit.

 Mutations Think of Mutations as the Great Escapes little brother.
 It started in a conference hall in Portslade and is now a multi-site festival that takes place all over Brighton.
 The headliners are usually bigger than the ones for TGE and it is scheduled so everyone with a ticket can see them.
 Very 6 Music.